Strift/portfolio/content/blog/why-taiwan-why-now.md

 But why Taiwan?

-Well, I think this is another story.
+Well, this is another story.
 One about how following your curiosity can take you to unexpected places and lead to fascinating journeys.

-And it all began in Paris, at an exhibition in the winter of 2021:
+It all began in Paris, at an exhibition in the winter of 2021:

 ::blog-post-preview{path="where-attention-leads"}
 ::